thenardduviviergaetan/ascii-art-reverse/README.md

 ## :dart: About ##

-Program allowing the conversion of a sentence entered as an argument into ascii.
+Program turning an ASCII file to its equivalent written in console output

 ## :white_check_mark: Requirements ##